how writing can help you learn and think better

 Organize your thoughts to think more clearly

-“Writing is a tool that enables people in every discipline to wrestle with facts and ideas…It compels us by the repeated effort of language to go after those thoughts and to organize them and present them clearly.”
-William Zinsser
+William Zinsser states that, “Writing is a tool that enables people in every discipline to wrestle with facts and ideas…It compels us by the repeated effort of language to go after those thoughts and to organize them and present them clearly.”

 Writing can help you organize your thoughts, taking the intangible and making it tangible.
-It forces you to structure your information and ideas in a linear format that makes the most sense.
-When you write, you’re laying out all your existing information and confronting it, leaving room to dissect, synthesize, and challenge what’s presented.
+It forces you to structure your information and ideas, connecting them in a way that makes the most sense.
+When you write, you’re laying out all your existing information and confronting it, leaving room to dissect, connect, and challenge what’s presented.

 Writing can help you identify your knowledge gaps

-Albert Einstein once said, “If you can’t explain it simply, then you don’t know it well enough.”
+Like Zinsser, Albert Einstein also emphasized the importance of simplicity in writing, famously stating, “If you can’t explain it simply, then you don’t know it well enough.”

 What I’d like to add to this quote is that discovering that you don’t know something well enough is a great thing.